Bhupesh-V/Bhupesh-V.github.io/_posts/2022-5-17-how-to-stop-having-disappointing-moments-in-life.md

 - _Oh God, If I had this much money I would buy ..._
 - _If I get my dream job, I would do this and this ..._

+> Appreciate every step forward, but modulate your expectations.

 I hope this helps the reader to atleast ponder over eliminating disappointing thoughts, until next time 👋